Southeast Asia- Thailand

 Sailing area restrictions

-During the NE season the cruising area includes the Surin and Similan Islands and all Thai Waters down to Koh Tarutaoand the Butang islands in the South.
-Yachts cannot cross the border in to Myanmar/Burma under any circumstances.
-During the SW monsoon, The Surin islands, and anchorages on the West coast of Phuket cannot be used.
-The cruising area has a tidal range of three metres at high water springs.
+During the NE season the cruising area includes all Thai Waters from the Surin and Similan islands in the North down to Koh Tarutao and the Butang islands in the South.
+Yachts cannot cross the border in to Mayanmar/Burma under any circumstances.
+During the SW monsoon, The Surin, Similan Islands, and anchorages on the West coast of Phuket cannot be used.
+The cruising area has a tidal range of 3m at high water springs.

-The Sunsail 4-Hour Guarantee applies when within 20 sailing miles distance from the base.
+The Sunsail 4-Hour Commitment applies when within 20 sailing miles distance from the base.

 Night sailing